mj3b/rgds/docs/ai-checks/ind-dependency-summary-0005.md

 If a dependency materially affects:
 - evidence completeness,
-- risk posture, or
+- residual risk, or
 - decision timing,

 the impact must be explicitly captured in the **Decision Log** (e.g., `dependency_map[]`, `data_readiness_status[]`, or decision rationale).

-Unreviewed AI-generated summaries are not valid governance inputs.
+Unreviewed or undisclosed AI-generated summaries are **not valid governance inputs**.